CrashyProjects/Image-Compressor-Local-png-jpg-jpeg-/README.md

    ![Main menu](/docs/menu.png)

 2. Click on the "Select Folder" button to choose the folder containing the images you want to compress.
-You can check the currently selected directory at the bottom of the latest dropdown menu:
+You can check the currently selected directory at the bottom of the window:

    ![Selected path](/docs/selected.png)